What are the Different Types of Database Users in DBMS?

 Who are Database Administrators (DBA)?

 Database Administrators (DBA) are the most important type of database users in DBMS.
-Database Administrator is an individual or a team of users who define the database schema and takes charge of controlling various levels of the database within the organization.
+Database Administrator is an individual or a team of users who defines the database schema and takes charge of controlling various levels of the database within the organization.

 Database Administrators (DBAs) have full control of the database and they are sometimes known as the super-users of the database.
 They work alongside developers in order to discuss and design the overall structure of the database including layouts, functionalities, workflow, etc.